Let’s Get Radical

 Liz has been a writer and editor for nearly 20 years, covering everything from art, small business, corporate culture, recruiting and retaining talent and technology.
 She is a former senior editor of Accounting Today and the co-founder of Accounting Tomorrow, a blog focused on intergenerational workplace issues.
 More recently Liz spearheaded the PR activity, brand messaging and thought leadership at a top-25 accounting firm.
 She works with a variety of clients and businesses of all sizes, helping them to find their voice and bring their essence out into the marketplace through compelling content.

-- 4/25/2017: Married to the Business: An Interview with Marilyn and John Weber Listen Now
+- 6/13/2017: Seriously Funny: An Interview with Recovering CPA John Garrett Listen Now

 Whitney Beltrán, AKA “Strix"